18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/planning-an-ml-project/index.md

 4. **Existing data**: Data is available, or it's possible to collect
 5. **Unseen data**: Unseen data shares patterns with training data
 6. **Predictions**: It's a predictive problem
-7. **It's repetitive**: When taks is repetitive, pattern is repeated multiple times
+7. **It's repetitive**: When the task is repetitive, the pattern is repeated multiple times
 8. **It's at scale**: A lot of data will be used for training
 9. **Patterns are constantly changing**: ML allows you to learn from changing data